yilinchen1205/yilinchen.github.io/_pages/cv.md

 Research Interests
 ======

+* Artificial intelligence and machine learning for biological applications
-* Generative models for 3D molecular generation
+* Generative models for molecular and peptide design
-* Data-driven conformational sampling and generative molecular dynamics
-* AI-driven molecular design and computational structural biology
-* Protein-ligand interaction modeling and virtual screening
+* Structure-based modeling and prediction of biomolecular interactions

 Research Experience